Refinitiv/efx-grid/book/en/overview.md

 </body>
 ```

-> For more available properties in EFX Grid element, see [this page](./data/columns-and-data.html).
+> For more available properties in EFX Grid element, see [Columns and Data Properties](./data/columns-and-data.html).

 ## Grid APIs